long2ice/asyncmy/README.md

 ## ThanksTo

-> asyncmy is build on top of these nice projects.
+> asyncmy is build on top of these awesome projects.

 - [pymysql](https://github/pymysql/PyMySQL), a pure python MySQL client.
 - [aiomysql](https://github.com/aio-libs/aiomysql), a library for accessing a MySQL database from the asyncio.